AmarisAI/incubator-superset/docs/druid.rst

 Post-Aggregations
 -----------------

-Druid supports post aggregation and this works in Superset.
+Druid supports post aggregation and this works in Amarisset.
 All you have to do is creating a metric, much like you would create an aggregation manually, but specify ``postagg`` as a ``Metric Type``.
 You then have to provide a valid json post-aggregation definition (as specified in the Druid docs) in the